Nizampatnam

 Nizampatnam is a village in Bapatla district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Nizampatnam mandal in Repalle revenue division.
 The Dutch occupied the city for trading from 1606−1668.

 Etymology

 Named after the Nizam of Hyderabad and natively known as Peddapalli, it was also referred as Petapoly by the Dutch settlers and by the British as Pettipolee or Pettipoly.

 History

-It was ruled by Velanati Chodas in the 12-13th century AD.
+It was ruled by Velanati Chodas in the 12-13th century CE.
 Later, it was under the kingdom of Golkonda.
-The British East India Company established a factory here in 1621, which closed in 1687 when all factories subordinate to Fort St. George were withdrawn.

 The British East India Company established a factory here in 1621, which closed in 1687 when all factories subordinate to Fort St. George were withdrawn.
 The Dutch occupied the city for trading from 1606−1668.